chharvey/counterpoint/docs/spec/data-types.md

 The objects that any given Record type describes are `Record` objects whose properties’ types match up with the invariants in the structure by name.
 Records have a static size, are unordered<sup>&lowast;</sup>, and are indexable by keys.
-The invariants of a Record type are restricted to value types.

-#### Vect Types
-A **Vect** type describes instances of [`Vect`](./intrinsics.md#vect) and is parameterized by a [Sequence](#sequence) of [EntryTypeStructure](#entrytypestructure) items, called invariants.
-The objects that any given Vect type describes are `Vect` objects whose items’ types match up with the invariants in the sequence in order.
-Vects have a static size, are ordered, and are 0-origin indexable by Integers.
-The invariants of a Vect type are restricted to value types.

-#### Struct Types
-A **Struct** type describes instances of [`Struct`](./intrinsics.md#struct) and is parameterized by a [Structure](#structure) with [EntryTypeStructure](#entrytypestructure) values, called invariants.
-The objects that any given Struct type describes are `Struct` objects whose properties’ types match up with the invariants in the structure by name.
-Structs have a static size, are unordered<sup>&lowast;</sup>, and are indexable by keys.
-The invariants of a Struct type are restricted to value types.

 #### List Types
 A **List** type describes instances of [`List`](./intrinsics.md#list) and is parameterized by a single type,